mozilla/shield-studies-addon-utils/docs/development-on-the-utils.md

   * IsFirstRun => user doesn't have the pref set for `{id}.firstRunTimestamp`

-  * IIF first run, then allowEnroll can make the user `ineligible`
+  * IF first run, then allowEnroll can make the user `ineligible`

 * Expiration